ZhenghLi/ASSAN/README.md

 conda env create -f environment.yaml
 ```

-To avoid potential compatibility issue, you may reinstall pytorch and torchvision:
+If you meet compatibility issues, you may need to reinstall pytorch and torchvision:

 ```
 pip uninstall torch torchvision torchaudio